-Located on the South side of the wooded valley of Middleton dale at SK269566
+Good Luck mine is located on the South side of the wooded Via Gellia valley in Middleton Wood at SK269566 just off the A5012.

 The adit was commenced on the 25 October 1830 at the end of the farmers’ season, and shortly thereafter an 11-inch gauge tramway was installed.
 This was made of the virtually indestructible hand-rolled wrought-iron produced in those days, and remains essentially intact.